 Supplements can also play a beneficial role in your quest to get healthy, lean, and fit this year.

-If you’re ready to rev up your workout with the best weight loss supplements, then check out what supplements take to help you achieve your weight loss goals here!
+If you’re ready to rev up your workout with the best weight loss supplements, then check out what supplements to take to help you achieve your weight loss goals here!

 But, before we get into the best weight loss supplements for 2022, we need to address the single most significant factor that will impact your ability to lose weight, build muscle or maintain your current body weight -- total daily energy expenditure (TDEE).